Has the air conditioner in your automobile recently failed you?

 Problems With The Cooling Fans

 As discussed earlier, the condenser also has a pair of cooling fans that help reduce the heat of the refrigerant while it’s in the lines.
-If these are damaged or malfunctioning, the AC system will not operate as intended.
+If these are impaired or malfunctioning, the AC system will not operate as intended.

 The Compressor Is Faulty